Overseas Debt Collection: What US Exporters Should Expect

 What overseas debt collection actually involves

 Overseas debt collection involves five operational elements the US creditor's in-house AR team typically cannot supply.
 The first is language.
 A Shanghai AP manager is more likely to return a Mandarin phone call than an English-language email.
-A Madrid controller responds to Spanish-language demand correspondence as routine business; the same letter in English goes to a queue.
+A Madrid controller responds to Spanish-language demand correspondence as routine business.

 The second is local business-hours coverage.
 Collection pressure is a volume game: multiple contacts per week, during the debtor's working day, on the debtor's phone infrastructure.
 A US-based collector calling Dubai at 3 AM local time is not applying effective pressure.